LogJamb-Josh/CodingChallenge.WebApi.Apex.JackHenry/readme.md

 3. return departments whose expenses are a user specified percentage below their funding year over year.
    - "/Departments/ExpensesBelowFunding"

+## Error Codes
+- 400's
+  - 404
+  - Bad Request
+- 200
+- 500

+## Unit Testing
+- Use Mocking, specifically moq.

+## Caching
+- Use Microsoft's in memory cache.
+It is a nuget package.

 ## Models
 (This means in the returned data, the data at index 9 is the fiscal year.)
 Note: for this challenge the json indexes of importance are: